 Here’s how to create your plan:

-1. Start by breaking your 90-day action plan into monthly tasks (like in the worksheet example above) and write them out in your blog planner or weekly and daily planning sheets.
+1. Start by breaking your 90-day action plan into monthly tasks (like in the worksheet example above) and write them out in your blog planner (LOVE this one by Meera Kothand) or weekly and daily planning sheets.
 You can do this for the full year if you want, but I like to keep it to 90-day chunks at a time so I don’t get overwhelmed and I can stay nimble and change things up if I need to (see step #5 below).

 2. At the end of each week (I do it Sunday night), write out your goals for the following week so you’ll be able to hit the ground running on Monday morning.
 Make sure the items that make it onto your list feed your 30-day goal for that period.
 Don’t waste your time doing things you think you might need to do… be ruthless with your time and focus on things that you must do in order to meet your goal.